0xn3va/application-security-handbook/Web Application/Regular Expressions/README.md

 # Linear time regular expression matching implementation

 There is the [re2](https://github.com/google/re2) engine that provides linear time expression matching.
-Try to find a library that based on the [re2](https://github.com/google/re2) engine.
+Try to find a library that is based on the [re2](https://github.com/google/re2) engine.

 {% tabs %}
 {% tab title="Go" %}